Legal Compliances Required For The Staffing Industry

 rajanassociates

-Dear All
+Dear All,

-for the purpose of Section 30,misconduct shall include the following acts and omission on the part of an employee:
+Section 13 of the Delhi Shops Act lists the Acts and omissions constituting misconduct.
+For the purpose of Section 30, misconduct shall include the following acts and omissions on the part of an employee:

-(d) theft, fraud, misappropriation or dishonesty in connection with the employer's business or property;
+(d) theft, fraud, misappropriation, or dishonesty in connection with the employer's business or property;

 (e) habitual absence without leave, overstaying the sanctioned leave without sufficient grounds, or proper and satisfactory explanation, or habitual late attendance;